OriStitch: A Machine Embroidery Workflow to Turn Existing Fabrics into Self-Folding 3D Textiles: OriStitch

 \subsubsection{Variation of hinge types}

-The hinge design is limited in space between two faces, as the active thread shrinks by up to 30\%.
-Widening the hinge means more of the active thread has to be stitched to each face.
-To accommodate for this, OriStitch has four different hinge types displayed in Figure~\ref{fig:hinge-types}, accommodating for increasingly wide hinges by (type~2) wrapping the shrinking thread around both faces to share lock stitches (type~3) wrapping two paths of shrinking thread next to each other all the way around each of the faces and (type~4) inserting an additional pair of hinges to produce a harmonica fold and a shrinking thread that spans all the way around the other hinge.
+Between two faces, Oritstich inserts hinges, which tuck away excess material and ensure the faces meet up in the final 3D design.
+As a result the design of each hinge is dependent on the space between faces.
+The active thread shrinks by up to 30\%, so widening the hinge means more of the active thread has to be stitched to each face.
+To accommodate for this, OriStitch has four different hinge types displayed in Figure~\ref{fig:hinge-types}. (b) The basic hinge (type~1) places the threads as laid out in Figure~\ref{fig:single-hinge}. (c-d) to accommodate for wider hinges, Oristitch has hinges of (type~2) which wrap the shrinking thread around both faces to share lock stitches, and (type~3) wraps two paths of shrinking thread next to each other all the way around each of the faces while inserting an additional pair of hinges to produce a harmonica fold and a shrinking thread that spans all the way around the other hinge. (a) Given the optimized layout of faces, there are faces that are so close that they do not allow for hinges to be inserted; here, Oristitch simply creases the edge between the faces (type~0).

-As illustrated in Figure~\ref{fig:neighbors}, each face has up to three neighboring faces, so they contain the shrinking patterns for up to three hinges.
+As illustrated in Figure~\ref{fig:techfigs}a, each face has up to three neighboring faces, so they contain the shrinking patterns for up to three hinges.
 The fold stitches bend along the edges.
 This avoids intersections between the active threads, allowing them to share channel stitches and lock stitches.
-Besides simplifying the layout, sharing channel and lock stitches speeds up fabrication.
+Besides simplifying the layout, sharing channel, and lock stitches speeds up fabrication.